British Guiana: Administration

 The British long continued the forms of Dutch colonial government in British Guiana.
 A Court of Policy exercised both legislative and executive functions under the direction of the colonial Governor (which existed from 1831 to 1966).
 A group known as the Financial Representatives sat with the Court of Policy in a Combined Court to set tax policies.
-A majority of the members of the Courts was appointed by the Governor; the rest were selected by a College of Kiezers (Electors).
+A majority of the members of the Courts was appointed by the Governor; the rest were selected by a College of Kiezers (Dutch for 'Voters', i.e. 'Electoral College').
 The Kiezers were elected, with the restrictive franchise based on property holdings and limited to the larger landowners of the colony.
 They held this office for life, or during residence of the colony.
 The Courts were dominated in the early centuries by the sugar planters and their representatives.

 In 1891 the College of Kiezers was abolished in favour of direct election of the elective membership of the Courts.
 Membership of the Court of Policy became half elected and half appointed, and all of the Financial Representatives became elective positions.
 The executive functions of the Court of Policy were transferred to a new Executive Council under the control of the Governor.
 Property qualifications were significantly relaxed for voters and for candidates to the Courts.

 In 1928 the British Government abolished the Dutch-influenced constitution and replaced it with a Crown colony constitution.
 A Legislative Council with an appointed majority was established, and the administrative powers of the Governor were strengthened.
 These constitutional changes were not popular among the Guyanese, who viewed them as a step backward.
 The franchise was extended to women.

 In 1938 the West India Royal Commission ("The Moyne Commission") was appointed to investigate the economic and social condition of all the British colonies in the Caribbean region after a number of civil and labour disturbances.
 Among other changes, the Commission recommended some constitutional reforms.
 As a result, in 1943 a majority of the Legislative Council seats became elective, the property qualifications for voters and for candidates for the Council were lowered, and the bar on women and clergy serving on the Council was abolished.
 The Governor retained control of the Executive Council, which had the power to veto or pass laws against the wishes of the Legislative Council.

 The next round of constitutional reforms came in 1953.
 A bicameral legislature, consisting of a lower House of Assembly and an upper State Council, was established.
 The voting membership of the House of Assembly was entirely elective.
 The membership of the State Council was appointed by the Governor and the House of Assembly and possessed limited revisionary powers.
 A Court of Policy became the executive body, consisting of the Governor and other colonial officials.
 Universal adult suffrage was instituted, and the property qualifications for office abolished.